Frequently Asked Questions: Housing Processes

 "Will I need to live on an off-campus dorm like Palmer, Pittenger, or Roberts?
 Is it true what they say about ML residents living on-campus during their sophomore year?"

 Due to overall occupancy, a good assumption to have is that one out of your four years will be spent in a non-centrally located dorm (Mary Lyons, PPR, Woolman, Kyle).
-If you are a first-year who lives in Mary Lyons (the only non-centrally located dorm that has first-years in residence), those residents will have priority in living in a centrally-located dorm for their sophomore year.
-This will be taken into account during the sophomore preference process.
+First-year students who live in Mary Lyons do receive "better" lottery numbers to allow them to have a better chance of obtaining a room in an centrally-located dorm.

 More than 95% of sophomore have roommates.
-If you really want a single, there are three options to consider: (1) there are a few blocks in Palmer, Pittenger, and Mary Lyons that offer singles to rising sophomores, (2) Strath Haven Condominium currently offers 6 single units, and (3) After the Senior and Junior Lotteries, OSE will assess the availability of singles remaining in non-centrally located dorms, and a separate sophomore "singles lottery" may be offered.
-In the 2014-2015 year, approximately 8 singles in Mary Lyons were offered in a lottery to sophomores.
+If you really want a single, there are two options to consider: (1) there are a few blocks in Palmer, Pittenger, Mary Lyons and Wharton Quads that offer singles to rising sophomores (consult with the Sophomore Blocking List) or (2) Select a Mary-Lyons single room at the sophomore housing lottery.

 "I am a rising sophomore and I don't have a roommate--what should I do?"

 OSE assists all rising sophomores with finding potential new roommates for next year.
-We will be offering a "mixer" where students looking to meet other students as roommates can come, enjoy delicious food, and meet other students.
+We offer a "mixer" before the sophomore housing lottery where students looking to meet other students as roommates can come, enjoy delicious food, and meet other students.
 Additionally, we will ask sophomores looking for a roommate to complete a brief profile, which will be shared with all sophomores who are looking for a roommate.
 This will allow sophomores to have information in order to assist in connecting with others in finding roommates.
-If by the end of the academic year, if a rising sophomore has not identified anyone to room with, OSE may assign the sophomore to live with another sophomore student.
+Additionally, students without a roommate can elect to have a single-occupancy room in Mary Lyons.